ChilliCream/hotchocolate-docs/docs/code-first-introduction.md

 - [Enum Type](https://graphql.org/learn/schema/#enumeration-types)
 - [Scalar Type](https://graphql.org/learn/schema/#scalar-types)

-When describing your GraphQL API code-first you are starting with your existing code which is just common .NET code.
+When describing your GraphQL API code-first you are starting with your existing code which is just plain .NET code.

-In order to give your types the right context in a GraphQL schema or more precisely to infer the GraphQL schema types from your .NET APIs we are wrapping them into schema types that correlate to the corresponding schema type kind.
+In order to give your types the right context in a GraphQL schema or more precisely to infer the GraphQL schema types from your .NET APIs we are wrapping them into schema types.

 Lets say we have a simple .NET type `Query` that has one method `GetFoo()` which returns a `System.String`: